kannanjayachandran/Full-Stack-Data-Science/04. DBMS & Database Technologies/1_SQL/Basics.md

 (SELECT column3 FROM TABLENAME2 WHERE column4 = 'some_value');
 ```

-> Consider sub queries like nested code blocks, the inner query is executed first and the result of the inner query is used in the outer query.
+> Consider writing sub queries like nested code blocks, the inner query is executed first and the result of the inner query is used in the outer query.
 Writing and reading sub-queries may be easier than complex joins.

 19. Union in SQL